Parallel-NetCDF/PnetCDF/sneak_peek.md

     ncmpi_inq_file_info().
 See commit f0e65cf.

 * Bug fixes
+  + Fix configure bug of setting environment variable SEQ_CC to the sequential CC extracted from MPICC.
+Add configure help message for environment variable SEQ_CC.
+See commit 4978f6d.
   + When calling MPI_File_close, fh argument fh should be a pointer.
     See 3e331a6
   + When using an MPI implementation whose Fortran feature was disabled, the